 The COVID-19 Testing Toolkit fills this gap.
 It empowers city and state staff and their partners to run effective, engaging and evidence-based communications campaigns that inform diverse communities about testing.

-The Toolkit is a one-stop-shop online resource that offers guidance on campaigning best practices, easy-to-use practical tools, and a large library of ‘plug and play’ testing communication materials such as social media cards, animations, newsletters, email templates and handouts, which have been translated into many languages.
+The Toolkit is a one-stop-shop online resource that offers guidance on campaigning best practices, easy-to-use practical tools, and a large library of ‘plug and play’ testing communication materials such as social media cards, animations, messaging and handouts, which have been translated into many languages.

 Users can pull materials and post them right away, or customize designs to meet local needs.
 They can learn about how to best reach their audience, or how to use surveys to better understand local attitudes towards testing before picking a campaign goal.

-It is time to take the nation forward, to get past the fear of painful swabs or worries about long lines at testing sites, and make testing widely accessible and something people want to do — for their own health, for the health of friends and family, because they want to contribute to the fight against COVID-19 or to keep the economy open.
+It is time to take the nation forward, to get past the fear of painful swabs or worries about long lines at testing sites, and make testing widely accessible and something people want to do — for their own health, for the health of friends and family, because they want to contribute to the fight against COVID-19.

 Let’s work together and use these tools to leverage the latest information on testing and reduce the spread of COVID-19.
 Let’s encourage more people who do not have symptoms to get tested.